If These 10 Yoga Poses Aren’t Already a Part of Your Home Practice, They Should Be

 These are the poses all yogis should be practicing regularly—regardless of experience.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Home practice is hard.
-It’s only human to go through phases where you get distracted by the shiny, next, new challenge pose in your practice—or on the opposite end of the spectrum simply get stuck on your favorite feel-good sequence.
-And while you definitely don’t want to lose sight of goals or the sweet sensations that keep you coming back to your mat, it’s a good idea to take a critical eye to your practice now and then and look for the areas where you could strive for greater balance.
+It’s only human to go through phases where you get distracted by the shiny new challenge pose to try—or, on the opposite end of the spectrum, simply getting stuck in your favorite feel-good sequence.
+While you definitely don’t want to lose sight of goals or the sweet sensations that keep you coming back to your mat, it’s a good idea to take a critical eye to your practice now and then and look for the areas where you could strive for greater balance.

 That’s what yoga is all about after all, and practitioners of every level can benefit from going back to basics regularly to reexamine the actions and alignment of foundational standing poses, backbends, forward bends, and inversions.
-So in honor of YJ’s 40th anniversary, I’ve compiled a list of poses that really stand the test of time—that is, 10 asanas every single yogi should be practicing on the regular.
-Here’s my top 10 list along with focus tips for beginner, intermediate, and advanced practitioners.
+So, I’ve compiled a list of poses that really stand the test of time—that is, 10 asanas every single yogi should be practicing on the regular.
+Here’s what made my list, along with focus tips for beginner, intermediate, and advanced practitioners.